VoltLang/Website/doc/expressions.md

 # General Exp Notes

-Verify that the expression has a sideeffect.
-This can be done on the Context if a expression has a side-effect (function call and the like set the flag).
+Verify that the expression has a side-effect.
+This can be done on the Context if an expression has a side-effect (function calls and the like set the flag).

 Verify expression is a value with isValueExp(), should assume that the given exp's has varified its own children.
-So BinOp and the like should be concidered a value.
+So BinOp and the so on should be considered a values.

 # IdentifierExp

-Examples of checking on IdentifierExp.
-If a identifier isn't found this is a error, we should not check if the IdentifierExp value is directly turned into a value since it can be used to lookup types e.i. `aliasType.max`.
+Examples of checking an IdentifierExp.
+If an identifier isn't found this is an error, we should not check if the IdentifierExp value is directly turned into a value since it can be used to lookup types e.g. `aliasType.max`.

     var = invalidSymbol; // error: No identifier 'invalidSymbol' found. var = aliasType;  // error: Type 'aliasType' (ake 'int') used as expression.